eiffel-wrap-c/wrap_libgit2/library/Readme.md

 # How to generate the code?

 ## Requirements
-You need to have a binary version of WrapC tool and be able to execute it form the library folder.
+You need to have a binary version of WrapC tool and be able to execute it from the library folder.

 Before to regenerate the generated code, remove the folder `generated_wrapper`.
 If you are using geant, just run `geant clean` in other case remove it manually.